 Ensure the network is kept up to date with national and local policies.

 Implement network projects.

 What should the PCN be looking for in a Network Manager?

-Your Network Manager is a highly-skilled professional with experience of leading complex initiatives.
+Your Network Manager is a highly skilled professional with experience in leading complex initiatives.

 They may have experience in practice management, clinical commissioning, GP Federations, leading private organisations or in fact, run their own consultancy.

 Experience in primary care is valuable but not essential if you have a supportive network with the time to invest in filling in their blind spots.
 Our PCN Leads Accelerator Programme can support you with this.

 Ultimately; business acumen, project, relationship and operations management is what is needed along with tremendous resilience and resourcefulness to deliver the role successfully.

 Benefits to the PCN